vladigleba/vladigleba.github.io/posts/basics/baptism.md

 ## What is baptism connected with?

 > *Then they that gladly received his word were baptized*: and the same day there were added unto them about three thousand souls.
-And they *continued stedfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers*. ...
-And they, *continuing daily with one accord in the temple*, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, praising God, and having favour with all the people.
+And they *continued stedfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers*. … And they, *continuing daily with one accord in the temple*, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, praising God, and having favour with all the people.
 And *the Lord added to the church daily such as should be saved*.
 {% ct 'Acts 2:41-42, 46-47' %}

 > And *He is the head of the body, the church*, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.